History of the Butler University Marching Band

 Epsilon chapter of Tau Beta Sigma was chartered as a sister

-chapter in the nation to be activated.
+fifth in the nation to be activated.

 Consistent growth marked the 50s.
 In 1958, Michael Lekrone became